OpenNeuroOrg/openneuro/packages/openneuro-cli/README.md

 `openneuro upload --dataset <accession number> <dataset directory>`

+where <accession_number> is a unique dataset identifier that can be found in the URL.
+For example accession number for `https://openneuro.org/datasets/ds001555` is `ds001555`.

-This will add or replace any files in the dataset but does not delete any files that are only present in the server copy of the dataset.
+This command will add or replace any files in the dataset but does not delete any files that are only present in the server copy of the dataset.

 ## Downloading datasets